Frequently Asked Questions

 Students with a credit balance have several options.
 The Business Office can issue a refund to the student, to the parent, or hold the credit for the next semester.

 All refunds issued must go to student's designated bank account.
 No paper checks are issued.
 Students sign up for direct deposit of their refunds to their bank account through their NEST.
+Follow the links for "Student Accounts".
 All refunds are handled through the CU Business Office.
+If you are not sure you have a credit balance, check your account on NEST or call the Business Office, 402.280.2707.

 Does Creighton offer any type of payment plan?